SEO and Web Design in Digital Marketing: A Symbiotic Relationship

 Content is a primary driver for SEO, and its placement can significantly impact search engine visibility.
 For instance, headings, which are crucial for site structure, should contain target keywords, as search engines give these elements more weight.

-Search engine bots, often called “crawlers” or “spiders,” navigate through sites to understand and index their content.
 A clear and logical content layout, with appropriate use of headers and meta tags, makes it easier for these bots to index a site efficiently, thereby improving its search ranking potential.

 Image Optimisation

-Images can significantly enhance a website's appeal but, if not optimised, can hamper its SEO performance.
+Images can significantly enhance a website's appeal, but if not optimised, can hamper its SEO performance.
 ALT tags provide a text description for images, aiding search engines in understanding their context.
 Compressing images ensures faster load times without compromising visual quality.

 Relevant and high-quality images can reduce bounce rates, leading to improved SEO.
 However, heavy or non-optimised photos can slow down a website, negatively impacting user experience and search rankings.